 array-container

 A container backed by a simple-vector.
 Insertion is O(1) and simply adds to the back, and removal is O(n).
-Iteration should be fast and memory-efficient.
+Iteration should be fast and memory-efficient.bag

-does not "make sense" as there's no guarantee about the index of new elements.
+does not "make sense" as there's no guarantee about the index of new elements.layered-container

 .
-Any object with a layer-index beyond [0,layer-count] is clamped to within that range.
+Any object with a layer-index beyond [0,layer-count] is clamped to within that range.list-container

 A container backed by a list.
-Insertion is O(1) and simple adds to the front, and removal is O(n).
+Insertion is O(1) and simply adds to the front, and removal is O(n).
 Iteration is not memory efficient due to the cons chain.

 Defining your own container types is simple – all you need to do is subclass container